-Newt® is the first tool created that allows pediatric healthcare providers and parents to see how a newborn’s weight during the first days following childbirth compares with a large sample of newborns.
-Using a research sample of birth weights from more than 100,000 breastfed newborns, the tool uses a nomogram to plot a baby’s weight percentile at any given time in the first few days following birth compared with the research population.
-The results can be used for early identification of neonates on a trajectory for greater weight loss and related complications.
+Newt® is the first tool created that allows pediatric healthcare providers and parents to see how a newborn’s weight during the first month following childbirth compares with a large sample of newborns.
+Using a research sample of birth weights from more than 160,000 newborns, the tool uses a nomogram to plot a baby’s weight percentile at any given time in the first month following birth compared with the research population.
+The results can be used for early identification of infants on a trajectory for greater weight loss, poor weight gain, and related complications.

 The tool was developed by Dr. Ian Paul, M.D., M.Sc. at Penn State Hershey Children’s Hospital, Dr. Valerie Flaherman, MD, MPH at University of California San Francisco, Pediatrics, and Eric W. Schaefer, MS at Penn State College of Medicine, as well as with contributions from partners at Kaiser Permanente Division of Research and others.